egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 ```

 I did warn ya.
 The problem there is that there is only about 20% adoption
-rate of DNSSEC on the Internet.
+rate of DNSSEC (by traffic volume) on the Internet.
 Your web browsing experience will surely
 suffer if you do not heed my warning.

 So, why is this a potential MitM for DNSSEC at workstation-level?
 It isn't.